Wildlife, Wonders & Wilderness

 Yellowstone Wolf Project

-The Yellowstone Park Foundation works to raise a minimum of $200,000 every year to help make up for the wolf project's funding shortfall.
-We are currently seeking support for Winter 2012-2013 wolf collars.
+The Yellowstone Park Foundation works to raise approximately $250,000 every year to help make up for the wolf project's funding shortfall.